Skip to Content

 Where to begin?

 The hub of the Kruger National Park and the biggest rest camp is called Skakuza.
-There is a small airport called the Skakuza Airport and only small aircrafts can land here.
+There is a small airport called the Skakuza Airport, with a landing strip suited for small planes.

 Once you land you immediately get a sense of excitement and can usually spot amazing animals from the plane.
 As soon as you step out of the plane the wilderness is clear and exciting!

-From there airport, visitors usually get picked up by their game lodges accommodation (if you’ve gone that route), or you can hire a car to do your own viewing and travel within the Kruger.
+From the airport, visitors usually get picked up by their game lodges accommodation (if you’ve gone that route).
+You can also hire a car to do your own viewing and travel within the Kruger.

-Upon arrival one also has to pay a conservation fee- this is for the upkeep and safety of the National Park as there is a lot of work being done to protect the animals internally.
+Upon arrival one also has to pay a conservation fee- this is for the upkeep and safety of the National Park.

 If you wish to make your dream of exploring the Kruger a reality, these operators can make that a reality for you!